Understanding the shareholding pattern

 Unveiling the Tapestry: Where to Find the Threads

 - The company's website: Begin your exploration in the 'Investor Relations' section of the company's website.
-Here, you'll often discover valuable clues in documents titled 'Shareholding Pattern' or 'Shareholder Information.'
+Here, you will often discover valuable clues in documents titled 'Shareholding Pattern' or 'Shareholder Information.'
 These documents offer a detailed map of the tapestry, revealing the percentage of ownership held by different groups, such as the company's founders (promoters), institutional investors like mutual funds and insurance companies, and the broader investing public.

 - The stock exchanges: The Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE) serve as bustling marketplaces where the threads of ownership are constantly traded.
 These platforms provide a wealth of information on the company's shareholding structure, allowing you to gain a deeper understanding of the ownership landscape.